 - Microcontrollers for triggering events and KVM switches for event transmission

 - Robotics arm for capturing receipts and performing actions on debit readers like the IntelliQA Pin Entry Robot

-Test Automation Tools can be classified into two categories: –
+Test Automation Tools can be classified into Two Categories: –

 - Object-based test automation tools which take information about the UI elements within the screen.

-- Dashboard that runs on mobile
+- A dashboard that runs on mobile

 About the author